 His new installation “Planet City” presents a high-density urban scenario for the entire world population, based on the population density of Manila – currently the most densely populated city on earth.
 The area of this extreme megacity would only cover that of an average-sized US state.

 Proptechs – startups with a focus on the building and real estate industry – have the potential to transform building beyond BIM.
 Currently, the focus is on changing areas that can be quickly digitized due to mass processes – such as property management, facility management and apartment rental.
-But startups are also beginning to intervene in architects’ core competencies: the evaluation of architectural quality and design.
+But startups are also beginning to intervene in architects’ core competencies, such as the evaluation of architectural quality and design.
 An evening about radical ideas, big data and intelligent recycling.

 About radical ideas, big data and intelligent recycling with: